 The Schlumbergera bridgesii is commonly known as the Holiday cactus, as it blooms around Thanksgiving.

 Schlumbergera is native to coastal areas of south-eastern Brazil.

 This variety of Christmas Cactus is fast-growing and can reach maturity in about 2-3 years.

 The Cactus will start blooming in October and continues until November.
-It has massive flowers that spread everywhere and can be seen from a long distance.
+It has massive flowers spread everywhere and can be seen long distances.

-Schlumbergera bridgesii has stems that are flattened and divided into leaf-like segments and project a tear-drop shape or a scallop.
+Schlumbergera bridgesii has flattened stems divided into leaf-like segments and projects a tear-drop shape or a scallop.

 Unlike other varieties, the Christmas Cactus stems hang down like a pendant.

 The best location to grow this plant is indoors.
 But you can also grow it outdoors during fall if you keep it out of the direct sun.